sharmachait/Java/c/03 user input scanf fget.md

 s
 ```

-fgets also requires a `getchar()` before itself we there is an new line character in the buffer from the previous user input
+fgets also requires a `getchar()` before itself when there is an new line character in the buffer from the previous user input

 we can clear the new line character from
 `fgets(name, sizeof(name), stdin)`